 He convicts us of sin, righteousness and judgment (John 16:8).
 This is done by the word of God.
 The Holy Spirit was sent to guide the apostles into all the truth (John 16:8-13).
 It is the truth that convicts (Acts 2:37; 7:51-54).

 So, we are not all baptized in the Holy Spirit, but we are all baptized by the Holy Spirit (cf. 1 Cor.
 12:3, 9).
-We are baptized by the teaching of the Holy Spirit delivered by the apostles and prophets of the New Testament (cf. Acts 2:37-41, 47).
+We are baptized by the the Holy Spirit through the gospel of Jesus Christ (cf. Acts 2:37-41, 47).
 We are baptized by the Spirit into the one body (i.e. the body of Christ, His church; Eph.
 1:22-23; 4:4).